 A number of cats who roam the University of Malta have been found injured or killed on the University grounds during the past weeks.
 Steffi Borg, a 6th year Law student who found out about the cases of animal abuse on campus, told Insiter Online that University security guards have on more than one occasion found dead or injured cats, during the early hours of the morning, on campus.

-Steffi Borg pointed out that cats around the University are used to people playing with them and feeding them daily, making them a defenceless target of those who find “such shameful acts amusing”.
-Each cat is known by a different name and are neutered and fed at an expense of the lecturers and students who care for them.
+Steffi Borg pointed out that cats around the University are used to people playing with them and feeding them daily, making them a defenseless target of those who find “such shameful acts amusing”.
+Each cat is known by a different name and is neutered and fed at an expense of the lecturers and students who care for them.

 Security guards mentioned the “gangs” of skateboarders and bikers, who roam the University grounds after it is vacated by students and lecturers, as possible culprits of the constant vandalism and animal abuses.
 University lecturers also mentioned cases of stealing and refrained from working on weekends as they felt “intimidated”.